D1ang/Portfolio/README.md

 ## Deployment

-The code of this system is hosted by using Railway, this code is deployed to GitHub directly from the master branch.
+This code is deployed to GitHub directly from the main branch.
-The deployed site will update automatically upon new commits to the master branch.
+The deployed site will update automatically upon new commits to the main branch.
 This code can be run locally or deployed to a live environment.
-Directions are based on deployment locally and to Railway.
+Directions are based on deployment locally or on any PaaS.

 ### Deploy requirements